 Fear and Outrage

-The August 27 attacks lead to widespread fear and outrage in the region, according to Lewis.
+The August 27 attacks led to widespread fear and outrage in the region, according to Lewis.

 “The indiscriminate nature of the attack led many to condemn the IRA as savage and cowardly,” he says.
 “At the same time, the sophistication of the bomb—it was detonated by radio remote control—coupled with the Warrenpoint ambush suggested that the IRA was becoming more dangerous and capable.
 This combination—savagery coupled with tactical competence—was very unsettling.”

 Among the English, the reaction in Parliament, newspapers and newscasts, was outrage.
-O’Leary, who grew up in Northern Ireland and Sudan, points out that Mountbatten had been a war hero and important mentor to Prince Charles.
+O’Leary, who grew up in Northern Ireland and Sudan, points out that Mountbatten had been a war hero and important mentor to King Charles III.
 His killing and that of his grandchild and his daughter’s mother-in-law ”were regarded as especially outrageous.”
 In Ireland, he adds, there was outrage that a guest had been killed, as well as children and a woman who had no public or security force connections.

 “Ulster Unionists called for increased security, and called the Republic of Ireland a safe haven for terrorists—in fact, the Irish police were able to identify and convict the organizer of the bombing of Mountbatten’s boat with forensic evidence,” O’Leary says.
 He adds that among those who were sympathetic to the IRA’s causes, more supported the attack of soldiers from the Parachute Regiment, which had been behind the massacre of civilians on Bloody Sunday in January 1972, than the murder of an elderly, retired grandfather and his family.